 What are the Possible Symptoms of the P0606 Code?

-Code P0606 can cause driveability and engine efficiency issues.
-You could face one or more of these symptoms if you’re running with a P0606 code:
+Code P0606 can cause driveability, engine efficiency, and convenience issues.
+You could face one or more of these symptoms if you’re running with a stored P0606 code:

 - Check engine light is on